Hangchow University

 Hangchow University (之江大学 (之江大學)), also spelled as Zhijiang University and formerly known as Hangchow Christian College, Hangchow College, and Hangchow Presbyterian College, is a defunct Protestant missionary university in China, which is one of the predecessors of Zhejiang University.
-Founded as Ningpo Boy’s Boarding School by Divie Bethune McCartee and colleagues of Northern Presbyterian Church in Ningbo in 1845, the university was one of the oldest missionary schools in China before it was shut down in 1952.
+Founded as the Ningpo Boys' Boarding School by Divie Bethune McCartee and colleagues of Northern Presbyterian Church in Ningbo in 1845, the university was one of the oldest missionary schools in China before it was shut down in 1952.
 The university was merged into Zhejiang University and other universities in China.
 Its campus was taken over by Zhejiang University as its Zhijiang Campus in 1961, which became a major nationally protected historic site in 2006.

 History

 As a middle school

-In 1845, the American missionary Divie Bethune McCartee founded Ningpo Boys' Boarding School, also known as Ningpo Boys' Academy, in Ningpo, one of the first treaty ports in China.
+In 1845, the American missionary Divie Bethune McCartee founded Ningpo Boys' Boarding School, also known as Ningpo Boys' Academy, in Ningbo (then romanized as Ningpo), one of the first treaty ports in China.
 Aiming to influence local Chinese with Christianity and making them assist the mission, the school provided training in religion, geography, history, mathematics, science, language, and arts and crafts and recruited up to 30 students a year.
 In 1846, a girls' boarding school was founded by Caroline Hubble Cole, which functioned as a place for missionary wives to serve.
-In 1847, when Mary Ann Aldersey left Ningpo, her girls' boarding school was merged into that of the church at her request.
+In 1847, when Mary Ann Aldersey left Ningbo, her girls' boarding school was merged into that of the church at her request.
 The Ningpo Girls' Boarding School founded by Aldersey was the first girls' high school in China.
-With the land lease in Ningpo due in 1867, the boys' school moved to Hangchow, the capital of Chekiang, and was renamed as Hangchow Presbyterian Boys' School.
+With the land lease in Ningbo due in 1867, the boys' school moved to Hangzhou (then romanized as Hangchow), the capital of Zhejiang, and was renamed as Hangchow Presbyterian Boys' School.

 As a university

-1897, the school opened courses for higher education, and became a college, named Hangchow Presbyterian College (育英書院 (育英书院)).
-In 1911, the college moved to Qinwang Hill outside the city of Hangchow, now known as Zhijiang Campus today.
+In 1897, the school opened courses for higher education, and became a college, named Hangchow Presbyterian College (育英書院 (育英书院)).
+In 1911, the college moved to Qinwang Hill outside the city of Hangzhou, now known as the Zhijiang Campus.
 In 1914, it was renamed to Hangchow Christian College.
 In Chinese, it was called Zhijiang University (之江大學 (之江大学)).
-Zhijiang is an alternative name to Chekiang (浙江) in Chinese, which means the Hangchow River and also the province of Chekiang.
-According to Junius Herbert Judson, who founded the college, the college was named so in Chinese as it provided a bird's-eye view of the Hangchow River from its location.
+Zhijiang literally means "the river" or "this river", and refers to Qiantang River that the campus borders.
+According to Junius Herbert Judson, who founded the college, the college was named so in Chinese as it provided a bird's-eye view of the Qiantang River from its location.

 During the Northern Expedition, the college ceased operating for a while.
 With the foundation of the new Nationalist government after the expedition, the college resumed operations in 1931, and was registered as the Private Hangchow College of Sciences and Humanities in Chinese, because the college only had two branches, the sciences branch and the humanities branch.
 In English, it was called Hangchow Christian College and later, Hangchow College.